All Episodes

 I mean, evidence you can use selectively.

-You could say you could use the normal confusion between correlation and causation.
+You could use the normal confusion between correlation and causation.

 Just because B follows A doesn't mean that B was caused by A. Human productivity, rising temperatures.